- Becker Library

 In the early stages of course planning, please review with the PACS Director of Finance and Student/Academic Affairs (Beth Elliott) requests for special classroom activities or supplies that may require an additional expense.
 PACS does not provide honoraria for guest speakers.

-If disability accommodations have been approved for a student enrolled in the class, he/she will have a VISA (verification of individual student accommodations) document outlining the accommodations allowed.
+If disability accommodations have been approved by Disability Resources for a student enrolled in the class, he/she will have a VISA (verification of individual student accommodations) document outlining the accommodations allowed.
 It is the student’s responsibility to share this information with the instructor(s), and students are strongly encouraged to do so during the first week of classes (either via email or in-person).
 Unless approved, accommodations may not be made for individual students unless these are also made available to all students enrolled in the class.

 The PACS office can assist instructors with locating and reserving space, as needed, for exam accommodations.
 Please contact the PACS Office to reserve space, or call (314) 747-0104.